michal-cevela/hybrid-mobile-web/README.md

 For some reason I was feeling an affinity to the [Apache Cordova](http://cordova.apache.org) framework when making a decision regarding building the application for the Android platform.
 This part was, however, a bit tricky and made me thinking for a certain period of time indeed.
 Obviously the mobile world has its own set of rules that do not always match the rules existing in the enterprise world which was truly challenging to resolve in some moments.
 Well, this part gave me a proper lesson, no question about that :-)

 ### 4. Middleware
 To make the given solution open to a further enterprise integration, [Apache ServiceMix](http://servicemix.apache.org) along with [Apache ActiveMQ](http://activemq.apache.org) were set up appropriately.
-Having said that not only web clients can communicate with the backend using, for instance, the [*STOMP*](http://stomp.github.io) or [*MQTT*](http://mqtt.org) protocol over [**WebSockets**](http://www.websockets.org).
-Furthermore, some parts of the business logic can be added on demand using hot deployment which is a great feature when building 100% SOA applications consisting of loosely-coupled components.
+Having said that not only web clients can communicate with the backend using, for instance, the [STOMP](http://stomp.github.io) or [MQTT](http://mqtt.org) protocol over [WebSockets](http://www.websockets.org).
+Furthermore, some parts of the business logic can be added on demand using hot deployment which is a great feature when building 100% [SOA]((http://en.wikipedia.org/wiki/Service-oriented_architecture)) applications consisting of loosely-coupled components.
 In this sense ServiceMix can also act as an additional runtime that some business modules can be deployed onto and clients can interact with a server-side logic via RESTful APIs, SOAP services or [MDBs](http://docs.oracle.com/javaee/7/tutorial/doc/ejb-intro003.htm) (Message-Driven Beans).
-Broadly speaking, such an approach basically taps the [SOA](http://en.wikipedia.org/wiki/Service-oriented_architecture) concept on the shoulder :-)
+Broadly speaking, such an approach basically taps the SOA concept on the shoulder :-)

 ### 5. [BPM](http://en.wikipedia.org/wiki/Business_process_management)
 Even though I am a novice in the BPM (Business Process Management) field, the [Activiti.org](http://activiti.org) framework can be quickly integrated into ServiceMix.

 ### 6. Possible improvements
-Given the Twitter Bootstrap, the [*IonicUI*](http://ionicframework.com) library could be a better choice since it has been designed with AngularJS in mind and does not therefore require the jQuery library to be included as a dependency.
+Given the Twitter Bootstrap, the [IonicUI](http://ionicframework.com) library could be a better choice since it has been designed with AngularJS in mind and does not therefore require the jQuery library to be included as a dependency.

 As far as an integration stuff is concerned, [Apache Camel](http://camel.apache.org) or [Spring EIP](http://projects.spring.io/spring-integration/) might be worth a further consideration as they both provide a number of useful EIPs (Enterprise Integration Patterns) applicable on the backend.